joinpursuit/8-0-forms-with-events-lab/README.md

   </details>

-- When the user writes _nothing_ in the `form`'s text input area and clicks `submit`, an error message (inside a `p` tag) should appear below the form.
+[ok]- When the user writes _nothing_ in the `form`'s text input area and clicks `submit`, an error message (inside a `p` tag) should appear below the form.

   <details>
     <summary>
       Hints/Steps
     </summary>

 1. How can you check if the input text has something typed or not?
 2. Have an empty paragraph that is above the `<ul>` and under the `<form>`.
 If the user didn't type anything, modify the content of the paragraph to display a text like: 'Error.
 Todo cannot be empty'

   </details>

-- When the user clicks on one of the `li` items, the item should be crossed out, indicating that that to-do is complete.
+[ok]- When the user clicks on one of the `li` items, the item should be crossed out, indicating that that to-do is complete.
 You will need to look at [`[element].style.textDecoration`](https://www.w3schools.com/jsref/prop_style_textdecoration.asp) for the cross out effect.
 Look at all the different text decoration options.

   <details>
     <summary>
       Hints/Steps
     </summary>

 1. You will need to add an event listener to all the `li` elements.
 Those `li` elements have yet to be created.
 How can you add an event listener to these?
 2. How can you only affect the `li` that was clicked on?

   </details>